Workforce Stability & Skilled Trades

 Energy efficiency programs create a steady pipeline of work that supports skilled labor, contractor participation, and workforce continuity across New Jersey.

-• Commercial partners are the driving force behind energy efficiency programs.
+• Trade allies are the delivery engine of energy efficiency programs.

-• The stability and scale of the program directly affect contractor participation and workforce continuity.
+• Program stability and scale directly affect contractor participation and workforce continuity.

-• It provides support to electricians, HVAC technicians, plumbers, mechanical contractors, control systems specialists, and energy service professionals.
+• Supports electricians, HVAC technicians, plumbers, mechanical contractors, controls specialists, and energy service professionals.

-• Unionized labor is an important and growing component of commercial and industrial programs.
+• Union labor is an important and growing component of Commercial and Industrial programs.

-• Reimbursement tools like OBR allow for larger and more complex projects.
+• Repayment tools like OBR enable larger and more complex projects.

 Impact to date*: